etoneclab/cash-like-mina/README.md

 ## _A blockchain payment similar to cash payments, with KYC check for country regulations_

 This package is a Proof of Concept built on the Mina ZKP blockchain to execute an anonymous payment between two entities.
 Given the specific country regulation the PoC has a check on the amount to be sent and if above a certain threshold it will start a KYC check control.
+If you want to know more about Mina and the ZKP SnarkyJS concepts, please visit their website at [Mina](https://minaprotocol.com)
+If you want to know more about the project and the concepts behind, please visit etonec GmbH website at [etonec](https://etonec.com)
+If you want to know more about Self Sovereign Identity (SSI) and the Juno platfrom from Sideos GmbH, please visit their website at [Sideos](https://sideos.io)

 ## Features
-- Uses the Mina ZKP smart contract to achieve the results
+- Uses the Mina ZKP smart contract to achieve the results.
+See [ZKP Apps](https://docs.minaprotocol.com/zkapps/how-zkapps-work)
 - Uses an escrow account in order to make the trasaction anonymous
 - Uses an Oracle in order to confirm the validity of the KYC proof
 - Uses a KYC provider, Sideos GmbH, to store the credentials of KYC completed using latest SSI technology